 West Australian sailing also had Rater influence, with a fleet that included some Swallow scows built from plans in The Rudder magazine.
 There was also an early (1898) attempt to form a class of 12 footers with one-design hulls and limited crew but unlimited rigs, “so cheap as to be within the reach of all” had been attempted.
 It was almost certainly the first one design class in the country, but in a symbol of the times the one design concept seems to have been killed at birth by those who favoured development classes.

-While the sailors from the west adopted classes from the east, they were not just imitators.
+While the sailors from the west adopted designs from the east, they were not just imitators.
 As early as 1907 they ran the national 18 Footer championship, a major undertaking involving shipping a Sydney representative 4,400 nautical miles.
 In unusually light winds for the Swan, WA’s Aeolus dealt a blow to Sydney prestige by beating her near sister Australian, the “crack” of Sydney Harbour and skippered by the famous Chris Webb, for the title.
 In the 1908/09 and seasons WA was on top again, winning the national title for 14 Footers.
 The crew of Perth’s Elma saw the Ten Footer class in action in Sydney while they were winning the 14 Footer nationals and led to them being adopted as a training class for the 14 Footers on the Swan, until a clubhouse fire destroyed the entire fleet.
 It was perhaps yet another example of the close links between the two eastern states and WA.

 Perth’s indigenous class of big-rig 16 Footers and the 18 Footers were both to be replaced by the 16 Foot Skiff class in later years, but Perth’s Fourteen Footer fleet stayed strong even when the class faded away in Brisbane and Sydney, and it was there when the class revived with a new style of boat that evolved in the southern states of Victoria and South Australia.
 It is to those states where we turn next in the story of Australian dinghy sailing.